Tips for Increasing Your Flexibility

-Regularly stretched and strengthened muscles stabilize the body and prevent incorrect strain on the joints.
-Movement also ensures that joints are better supplied with synovial fluid, which widens the joint gaps.
-Reduce your susceptibility to accidents by staying elastic.
-Increase your enjoyment of hiking or traveling by maintaining your exercise even as you get older.
+"Regularly stretched and strengthened muscles stabilize the body and prevent improper strain on the joints.
+Movement also ensures that joints are better supplied with joint fluid, which leads to an expansion of the joint spaces.
+Reduce your susceptibility to accidents by staying flexible.
+Increase your enjoyment of hiking or traveling by maintaining your mobility even in old age."

-Below we have put together a few exercises for you that will increase your mobility.
+"Below we have compiled a few exercises for you that will increase your flexibility."

 Exercises:

-shoulders and elbows
+Shoulders and elbows

 Lower spine

-If you can't do it, bend your left and right knees one after the other.
+"If you can't do it, bend your left and right knee alternately.
 Increase the height of the bent knee a little each time.
-As you do this, round your lower back and hold the stretch for a few seconds.
+Round your lower back while doing this and hold the stretch for a few seconds."

-Knee joint
+knee joint

-If you can't do it, carefully lift your lower leg as far as you can.
+"If you can't manage it, carefully lift your lower leg as far as you can.
 If you need support, you can hold onto the chair with your hands.
-Little by little you can use more and more momentum.
-Repeat this exercise 10 times on each leg.
+Gradually, you can use more momentum.
+Repeat this exercise 10 times for each leg."

 Size

-If you don't get very far, you can do this exercise regularly and hold the stretch for a few seconds.
-Your body should remain straight and not bend forward or backward.
+"If you are not able to go particularly far, you can perform this exercise regularly and hold the stretch for a few seconds.
+Your body should remain straight and not bend forward or backward."

-If you don't succeed, stretch out just one leg and keep it up a little longer.
-If you manage to keep the muscle tension, you will be able to do it with both legs.
+"If you are unable to do it, first extend just one leg forward and hold it up a little longer.
+If you manage to maintain the muscle tension, you will also succeed with both legs."

 ankles